Sandipa99/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first git repo
+This is my first git repo.

+Author-sandipa